pikaapocket/plant-humanities/mulberry/README.md

 ### Blah blah.

 ### Taxonomy, Genus, and Types of Mulberry
 The mulberry genus Morus is part of the family Moraceae, which includes mulberries and figs. Even within mulberry species, morphology differs greatly, especially with the white mulberry, and it is unclear how many species listed in the genus are distinct, with estimates ranging from eight to seventeen.[^7] However, the three main types of mulberry are generally considered to be white, red, and black, the most common species of which are the Morus alba, Morus rubra, and Morus nigra.
-The white mulberry (Morus alba) is believed to be native to East Asia and the Himalayas, although centuries of domestication and human movement have made it difficult to know its native range for certain. [^8]
+The white mulberry (Morus alba) is believed to be native to East Asia and the Himalayas, although centuries of domestication and human movement have made it difficult to know its native range for certain. [^8] Less intensive human relationships have allowed more certainty to the whereabouts of the other groups’ native ranges: the red mulberry (Morus rubra) is from North America, while the black mulberry (Morus nigra) is from the area around the Caspian Sea in what used to be the Persian Empire.
+This narrative aims to focus on the white mulberry—most famous for its role in silk production—and the red mulberry, which, as we will discover, plays a less well-known but equally valuable role in North America’s biocultural heritage. [^9]

 [^1]: J. H. Cobb, *A Manual Containing Information Respecting the Growth of the Mulberry Tree, with Suitable Directions for the Culture of Silk.
 In Three Parts* (Boston: Carter, Hendee, and Babcock, 1833), 13.